Marvel Rivals: MMR Inflation Explained & Fix Tips

 Beyond the Rank Emblem

-The pervasive feeling of a "stuck" Rank Rating in competitive online games is rarely attributable to a single cause.
-Instead, it emerges from a complex confluence of factors: the fundamental relationship between a player's hidden Matchmaking Rating (MMR) and their visible Rank Rating (RR), the various forms and effects of MMR inflation, the cyclical nature of seasonal resets, and the inherent design of the ranking system itself, which constantly seeks to accurately place players within a dynamic competitive landscape.
-It is crucial for players to understand that this perceived stagnation is not always a direct or sole reflection of their lack of improvement.
-Sometimes, the "goalposts" of rank are indeed shifting due to systemic inflation, or the system is applying corrective measures to align a visible rank with an underlying, perhaps lagging, MMR.
+That stuck feeling in competitive games rarely has a single cause.
+It emerges from the complex relationship between your hidden MMR and visible rank, different types of MMR inflation, seasonal reset cycles, and the ranking system's constant attempts to accurately place players in a dynamic competitive environment.
+Understanding this helps you realize that stagnation isn't always a direct reflection of your lack of improvement.
+Sometimes the goalposts really are moving due to systemic inflation, or the system is applying corrective measures to align your visible rank with your underlying MMR.

 Marvel Rivals